Summer Vegetable Guide

 Buy tomatoes as close to home as possible.

-Look for those that are plump and shiny and give slightly when pressed; smell the stem end for that distinctive, sweetly
+Look for those that are plump with smooth skin and give slightly when pressed; smell the stem end for that distinctive, sweetly acidic aroma.

 Avoid zucchini with breaks, gashes or soft spots.

 Storage Tips: Store zucchini in the refrigerator for 1 to 2 weeks.